tl-its-umich-edu/canvas-course-manager-next/README.md

 #### Database Migrations

+Database migrations are managed using [`umzug`](https://github.com/sequelize/umzug).
-Running migrations using the Umzug.
-Umzug is a sister library to Sequelize for migration tasks.
-More info [refer](https://github.com/sequelize/umzug#cli-usage).
-After creating/modifying model you create a migration file and run migration.
-Create a model using Sequelize ORM and create/run migration using Umzug CLI.
-These steps needs to be done by the dev's.
+Umzug is a sister library to [`sequelize`](https://sequelize.org/) for migration tasks.
+After creating/modifying a model using the Sequelize ORM, you create a migration file and run the migration using `umzug`.
+Developers have to write `up` and `down` migration steps manually.

 1. Running migration `Locally`
        1. Running the migrations `docker exec -it ccm_web node -r ts-node/register server/src/migrator up`